azarboon/cheat-sheet-aws/README.md

 ### Security Group vs Network ACL

-You can't use Internet Gateway as source/destination for SG.

 SG supports only allow rules (you can't explicitly deny any a traffic).
 All rules evaluated.
 To enable pinging, allow ICMP protocol.
 In peered VPCs, you can reference SGs which are across different accounts but within same region.

 SGs are stateful, that is, if you allow e.g. inbound traffic on port 80, you don't need to configure the outbound traffic (and vice versa); because, security group automatically allows the return traffic.